-Three contributions [4], [5], [37] are related to our study; all aiming for a classification of different transformation aspects.
-Mens and Van Gorp [4] provide a multidimensional taxonomy of transformations.
-This taxonomy exhibits several syntactic classification dimensions with respect to the manipulated metamodels, e.g., if they are on the same abstraction level, and used transformation execution strategies, e.g., in-place and outplace transformations.
-While all these dimensions represent meta-information on syntactical aspects, the dimensions are illustrated on transformations related to our intents.
+Four contributions [4, 5, 37, 38] are related to our study; all aiming for a classification of different transformation aspects.
+Mens and Van Gorp [4] provide a multidimensional taxonomy of transformations exhibiting several syntactic classification dimensions.
+The dimensions are illustrated on transformations related to our intents.
 However, our catalog aims at reflecting known, documented uses of transformations and proposes, in addition to the seven intents presented in [4], ten additional intents whereas one of them is characterised by its properties.